-- they must understand what they're consenting to, and
+- your partner must understand what they're agreeing to

-- they must give their consent freely.
-This means they can't be tricked or forced into giving their consent.
+- they must give their consent freely (they can't be tricked or forced into agreeing)

 Sometimes couples who break up can come to an agreement about how to divide the profits when they sell the interests in the family home.
 A written agreement means you don't need to involve the courts.